-Community ice rinks are maintained by neighbourhood volunteers.
-These unsupervised community ice rinks are for everyone to enjoy.
+Outdoor community ice rinks are maintained by neighbourhood volunteers.
+These unsupervised skating rinks are for everyone to enjoy.
 The map above shows open rinks as green, open (skate with caution) in yellow and closed in red.

 About the Community Ice Rink Program

-- Brant Avenue Park: 601 Woodlawn Road East
+- Burns Drive Park: 601 Woodlawn Road West

 - Carter Park: 1 Fletcher Court